 4. be in good disciplinary standing.

 A student will pay Drew tuition.
-Room and board, and transportation to and while in Washington are additional expenses.
+Room and board, and transportation to and from, and while in Washington are additional expenses.

 Drew students may apply all of their aid package up to their demonstrated need towards tuition and other costs of the approved list program.
 If a student has merit awards in excess of demonstrated need, these may also be applied up to a maximum of $2,000.
 Demonstration of need is determined by the Office of Financial Assistance, utilizing the FAFSA form.
 Students with no demonstrated need can apply their merit award up to a maximum $2,000.